 The ‘Single‘ WordPress theme used on this website is a very simple single-column theme.
-It’s structured with only four main divs: #header, #content and #footer all contained in a #wrap div.
+It’s structured with only three main divs: #header, #main and #footer.
+The #main column is either 700 pixels wide (standard) or 1024 pixels wide, depending on template selected when creating a page.
 There is no sidebar.
 Navigation is primarily through an archive page which is essentially a site map.

-Install WordPress then upload the ‘one’ theme folder into the /wp-content/themes/ folder and activate it.
+Install WordPress then upload the ‘single’ theme folder into the /wp-content/themes/ folder and activate it.

 Add a new WordPress page then in ‘Settings / Reading’ make the homepage a static page, selecting the page you just created.

 In ‘Settings / Permalink Settings’ choose ‘Custom Structure’ as /%postname% then Save Changes.

 Add a new WordPress page titled Archive with ‘Page Attributes / Template’ as Category Archives.